CaptainRich/GitAPI/README.md

 ## Usage
-From VSCode, by issuing the commands (note the suffix ".py' is required)
+From VSCode, by issuing the command (note the suffix ".py' is required)
-- 'python squares_plot.py'
-- 'python scatter_plot.py'
-- 'python random_walk_plot.py'
-- 'python die_visual.py'
+- 'python py_repos.py'

 ## References